 Sitting talking with these people reveals so many very sad stories.
 It is heartbreaking to hear them.
 Many tell us their stories with tears running down their cheeks.
 Chinese people don’t like to be seen as weak or not able to cope with things, yet several of these people cried on our shoulders as they spoke of their family’s plight.

 Consider William* who lives with his aged granny and grandpa.
-William’s mother left him with his grandparents when he was just one-month-old!
+William’s mother left him with his grandparents when he was just one month old!
 The grandparents, both in their 70s, have raised him since then and educated him.

 When William was in middle school, his granny had to sell her old treadle sewing machine and rice cooker to pay his school fees.
 In high school, so his fees are that much more, but his grandparents have nothing left to sell.

 Both grandparents are too old to work.
-In fact his grandpa has been very ill, but couldn’t stay in the hospital because the family were unable to afford it.
+In fact his grandpa has been very ill, but couldn’t stay in the hospital because the family was unable to afford it.
 William is a bright boy and wants to learn, but how can he go to school when there is no money for school fees?

 To add to William’s pressure, his mother is now living in the next village.
 William would like to meet her, but his grandparents say no. What does a boy do when faced with such pressures?
 According to Chinese ways, it is William’s job to look after his grandparents now.
 He is just 15-years-old.

-Meet Kevin.
 Kevin’s father died in a car accident a few years ago.
 His mother remarried and moved to another village with her new husband, but Kevin doesn’t fit into this new family.
 As is often the case when a parent remarries, Kevin was left with his grandparents and his mother has moved on to her new life.

 Kevin now lives with his aging grandfather.
-He is a well mannered, bright boy, but without help he will never finish his education.
+He is a well-mannered, bright boy, but without help he will never finish his education.
 What does his future hold?

 And what of Jenny?
 Jenny was abandoned at birth.
 A passerby heard her crying and rescued her.
 She has looked after Jenny ever since.